 Conversation defaults can be configured by following the steps below:

-1. Click on Conversation defaults and then on the Welcome or Fallback section , depending on the type of message you're looking to configure.
+1. Click on Conversation defaults and then on the Welcome, Fallback, or Inactivity sections , depending on the type of message you're looking to configure.

 2. Add the message you wish to convey to your customers .